jwilson8767/drupal-cloudformation/readme.md

 2. Create your new project:
     - Create a GitHub repository for your project, then clone it into a local directory.
     - Download Drupal into the project directory using `curl https://ftp.drupal.org/files/projects/drupal-7.54.tar.gz | tar xz --strip-components=1`
+    - push it to GitHub
+    ```bash
+      git add .
+      git commit -m 'add drupal'
+      push origin master`
+    ```
     - Pull the drupal project template files into the project directory using `git remote add -f nemac-drupal-template https://github.com/jwilson8767/nemac-drupal-template.git && git reset --hard nemac-drupal-template/master` (If the template changes in the future you can use `git pull nemac-drupal-template master` to update your project)
-    - Commit your code to the github repository using `git add . --all && git commit -m "template" && git push origin master`
+    - Commit your code to the github repository using
+    ```bash
+      git add . --all
+      git commit -m 'template'
+      push origin master`
+    ```
-3. <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-project.yaml">Click here to create a new Drupal Project stack.</a> Ensure you set the IAM role to `cloudformation-role`.
+3. <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-project.yaml">Click here to create a new Drupal Project stack.</a>
+    - Ensure you set the IAM role to `cloudformation-role`.
 4. <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com-1&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-environment.yaml">Click here to create a new Drupal Environment stack.</a>     - Enter your github information as needed.
     - You should generate a [personal access](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) token with `repo` access.
     - Make sure to enter the correct branch.